quantumandan/AT/static/intro.md

 # 1. Paradox as a Laboratory

 The importance of Cartesian closed algebras is that they preserve cardinal arithmetic in the inductive limit.
 Therefore, the first step to obtaining an explanation to the **Motivating Case** is to create a complexity hierarchy that is invariant under the exchange of Cartesian closed algebras.

+Standard category theoretical constructs of set algebras will fail to be Cartesian closed, but transitioning to categories built by simplicial sets -- a bialgebraic structure -- that shares arithmetical rules with the objects that generate its HOM set, we arrive at a bi-Cartesian closed algebra on the automorphism group.
 However, bi-Cartesian closed algebras carry, through their inductive completeness, extra information which we will find to be the source of our confusion, necessitating a subtler interpretation and analysis of asymptotic complexity.

 We're staring at two sides of infinity across the inner and outer automorphism groups.